Maximiano3234/dashboard/README.md

 - <a href="https://getcomposer.org/">COMPOSER</a>
 - use a database of your choice...( xampp-7.4 | wamp | workbench )
 - The project is configured for the MySql Server Workbench database
+- To create a new project open the prompt (cmd) and type the command <code>laravel new LaraveCMS</code> to create a new project with the necessary structure of Laravel.
 - configure your database information in the <code>.env</code>
 ----------------------------------------------------------------------------------
 database...<br>